marian-scientific/projects/03005 - Variable Time Ball Drop/FINAL_REPORT.md

 * 555 timers are easy to configure to generate a pulse of a target width in monostable mode, though they are triggered by a falling edge, which generally requires a signal to be inverted, in applications like these.
 * If user-interface markings are to be made for switches, buttons, or the potentiometer, they should be made before the electronic components are installed, and perhaps they should be printed out neatly on a sheet of paper, as it was quite a challenge to trace precise angles after the potentiometer had already been installed in the cardboard faceplate.
 * Never trust the nominal values of electronic components.
 Instead, measure the desired quantity of interest (in this case, the time delay) and calibrate accordingly.
-* Electrolysis taking place on conductivity probes, degrading the connection and limiting the application for brief periods of time.
+* Electrolysis took place on the conductivity probes, degrading the connection and limiting the application for brief periods of time.
 Perhaps I need not have constantly probed the resistance, and should have only briefly checked it once every few minutes or so.
 That would also have saved power.
 * Cloudy days often shaded the light sensor affecting the resistance substantially, limiting the application of the light sensor for fine data collection.
 However, it still may be useful if the threshold is set very low.

 Appendix A